mnoguera/MasterDadesOmiques/PracticalDay2/README.txt

 ##   -  OtuRepSeq.tree: Contains a phylogenetic tree based on the representative sequences for each OTU

-## For the analysis we will be using R and the following packages, but you can use the
+## For the analysis we will be using R and the following packages
-## version that is available from CRAN or BioConductor
 > packageVersion("phyloseq")
 [1] ‘1.26.1’
 > packageVersion("vegan")